 When anxiety is too intense, dogs have trouble focusing on training designed to help relieve their symptoms.
 They may also find little to no relief from other remedies.
 Their symptoms must be eliminated to set them up for success in training and daily life.

-To accomplish this goal, veterinarians may need to prescribe anti-anxiety medication for your dog.
+To accomplish this goal, veterinarians may need to prescribe anti-anxiety medication or chews for your dog.
 These medications rapidly relieve the anxious feelings, keeping dogs from feeling overwhelmed and becoming reactive.

 They have many different medications to choose from in treating this disorder, including: